marczaku/106-maths-and-physics/3-vectors/README.md

 ## 3.12 Cross Product

-Add an instance Member named `Dot` with an argument of Type `Vector`.
+Add an instance Member named `Cross` with an argument of Type `Vector`.
 The Method returns a `Vector` which is the result of the Cross Product of the instance Vector with the argument Vector.

 ```cs
 Vector right = new Vector(1, 0, 0);